marcpaterno/devel-notes/conda.md

 That is the flag that limits the report to include only those packages that were directly requested during the creation (or updating) of the environment.
 When moving to a different OS, or from Anaconda to miniforge, the detailed list of dependencies calculated by `conda` can vary.
 By including only what was directly requested, this allows `conda` to find the set of supporting packages that are needed and consistent.

+## Cautions

+### Pay attention to `.condarc` files

+A centralized installation of any version of conda includes a site-level config file `.condarc` somewhere in the system-managed directories.
+The command `conda info` will tell you where this is (look for "populated config files"; it is typically the first one listed).
+You probably also have a user-level config file (typically at `$HOME/.condarc`.
+Finally, each environment *might* also contain a `.condarc` file specific to that channel.

+To avoid entanglements with licensed software from Anaconda, Inc., you need to make sure none of your `.condarc` files includes the channel `defaults`.
+This channel contains packages curated by Anaconda, Inc., and use of this channel is controlled by their licensing terms.

 ## Various notes on best practices.